|

 Hull, William Roper

-Hunford, Jonas Johnson and Johann Bjornson
+Hunford, Jonas Jonson and Johann Bjornson

 Hunter, William